States sue USDA over new food stamps work requirement - Local News 8

 States sue USDA over new food stamps work requirement

-The District of Columbia and New York state filed a lawsuit along with 14 other states against the US Department of Agriculture on Thursday challenging new Trump administration regulations that will require more food stamp recipients to work in order to receive benefits.
+The District of Columbia and New York state filed a lawsuit along with 13 other states and New York City against the US Department of Agriculture on Thursday challenging new Trump administration regulations that will require more food stamp recipients to work in order to receive benefits.

 The move is a key part of the administration’s efforts to overhaul the Supplemental Nutrition Assistance Program, as the food stamp program is formally known.
 The new requirement, set to go into effect in April, limits states’ ability to waive existing work mandates and could result in 688,000 people losing assistance, according to the USDA.

-Note: CORRECTION: This story has been updated to correct how many states are suing the USDA.